 The area where roll roofing or rolled underlayments overlap one another during application.

 Roof pitches less than 4:12 are considered low-sloped roofs.
 Special installation practices must be used on roofs sloped 2:12 – 4:12.
+We offer residential roofing solutions in Aurora to cater to low slope roofs.

 A roof design with a nearly vertical roof plane that ties into a roof plane of less slope at its peak.